-You see, after using the Olympus OM-D E-M5 Mark ii solidly for a month whilst travelling in Europe, I am confident that this little camera is the best travel camera available today.
+You see, after using the Olympus OM-D E-M5 Mark ii solidly for a month whilst traveling in Europe, I am confident that this little camera is one of the best travel cameras available today.

-By best travel camera, I mean a camera that is small, light, weather-proof, tough, fast and of course, takes a great picture.
+By this I mean a camera that is small, light, weather-proof, tough, fast and of course, takes a great picture.
 If it’s affordable too, that’s a big plus.

 Here’s a condensed version of this review.
 If you are: